August 17th to 31st 2024

 Classic Himalaya is the perfect combination of holiday and adventure.
 A mix of lively sightseeing and exciting driving through jaw dropping scenery.
-It is your choice whether you drive one of our modern SUVs or ride one of our Enfield motorcycles.

 Described by Rudyard Kipling as “a world within a world” the Spiti Valley is one of the world’s great road trips.
 Once there, you really will feel you’re in another world.